mboleary/presentation-web-audio/src/04-making_sound.md

 @note - Here we're loading a sound file into a buffer and playing it
 - We can change the pitch by using the k-rate `detune` parameter
+- `cents` are a division of a semitone

 ---